* This is the Professional Version. *

 Ammonia produced by H. pylori enables the organism to survive in the acidic environment of the stomach and may erode the mucus barrier.
 Cytotoxins and mucolytic enzymes (eg, bacterial protease, lipase) produced by H. pylori may play a role in mucosal damage and subsequent ulcerogenesis.

-Laboratory and office-based serologic assays for antibodies to H. pylori have sensitivity and specificity of > 85% and are considered the noninvasive tests of choice for initial documentation of H. pylori infection.
-However, because qualitative assays remain positive for up to 3 yr after successful treatment and because quantitative antibody levels do not decline significantly for 6 to 12 mo after treatment, serologic assays are not usually used to assess cure.
+Laboratory and office-based serologic assays for antibodies to H. pylori have a sensitivity and specificity of > 85% and previously were considered the noninvasive tests of choice for initial documentation of H. pylori infection.
+However, as the prevalence of infection has declined, the percentage of false-positive results with serologic assays has increased significantly, making these tests too unreliable in most countries and regions.
+As a result, urea breath testing and stool antigen testing are preferred for initial diagnosis.
+Qualitative assays remain positive for up to 3 yr after successful treatment and because quantitative antibody levels do not decline significantly for 6 to 12 mo after treatment, serologic assays are not usually used to assess cure.

 Stool antigen assays seem to have a sensitivity and specificity near that of urea breath tests, particularly for initial diagnosis; an office-based stool test is under development.